Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/wings-1/program.typ

 )

 = PROS Documentation
-Neither of the programmers on our team had experience programming pneumatics with PROS#glossary_footnote[PROS] V4, so we used the PROS API #footnote[https://purduesigbots.github.io/pros-doxygen-docs/classpros_1_1adi_1_1DigitalOut.html] to learn how to program them.
+Neither of the programmers on our team had experience programming pneumatics with PROS#glossary-footnote[PROS] V4, so we used the PROS API #footnote[https://purduesigbots.github.io/pros-doxygen-docs/classpros_1_1adi_1_1DigitalOut.html] to learn how to program them.

 Pneumatic pistons only have two states:
 - a "deactivated" state represented by the integer ```cpp 0``` or the boolean ```cpp false```